 They are the perfect edible fall décor, ideal for any setting this holiday season.
 Just imagine how stunning they would look on your Thanksgiving table.

-First, the bread bowls had to look like real pumpkins, but be soft and chewy.
-Second, the prep so easy that kids could help make them.
+These bread bowls look like real pumpkins but are soft and chewy.
+Also, the prep is so easy that kids could help make them.
 I’m sure your kids will love making those mini bread bowls!

 Homemade Bread Bowls from Frozen Dough

-Let me assure you that this bread bowl recipe is so simple that your kids can help with the prep.
-And, they will be so excited about seeing how their pumpkin bread bowls turns out.
-Plus, it might even encourage them to clean their bowls at dinner!
+Making this pumpkin bread bowl recipe is very simple.
+You and your kids can help prepare it.
+They will love seeing how their mini bread bowls turn out.
+Plus, it might motivate them to clean their bowls at dinner!

 What’s Needed to make Homemade Pumpkin Shaped Bread Bowls